 3. Ecommerce Churn Rate

 If retention rate represents the customers who stick around over time, churn rate is the opposite.
-In ecommerce, churn rate is the amount of people who don’t return to your site.
-This can be an especially useful metric to look at if your customer LTV (covered below), is lower than expected.
+In ecommerce, churn rate is the number of people who don’t return to your site.
+This can be an especially useful metric to look at if your customer lifetime value (CLV), is lower than expected.
 Calculating ecommerce churn rate follows similar steps to retention rate:

 - Identify your big window of customer visits to your website.

 - Separate the number of unique customers from the number of customers who visited the site multiple times.